5k-Explorer/MystyKnowledge-AICheating/README.md

 Open a GitHub issue with details

-Or join the Mysty Discord server (coming soon)
+Or join the Mysty Discord server (https://discord.gg/HEj4kB5VRS)

 📜 License
 This project is proprietary.